m2102f/Lab-Assignment-1/README.md

 # Lab-Assignment-1
-Creating Application Form of IIT Delhi for Ph.D
+Created Application Form of IIT Delhi for Ph.D